 Helen Seymour is in Peri-Menopause, or at least she thinks she is.
 In her weekly column we follow her on her journey towards the Menopause, learning as she does all about the big M.

 When I was little my mother would give us Milk of Magnesia once a week.
 She did it because her mother did it.
-She did it to keep our system in good working order.
+She did it to keep our system in good working order with the aid of magnesium.
 I still remember the dark blue bottle, the chalky, milky gritty taste.
 I quite liked it actually.
 She did it on “bath night” which was also homemade hamburger and chips night, and as it was Saturday, it also meant Wonder Woman.
 I loved Wonder Woman.
-I loved the way she quickly looked left and right before she twirled around.
-To make sure nobody found out who she really was.
+I loved the way she quickly looked left and right before she twirled around, to make sure nobody found out who she really was.
 I do that now.
 Any time I’m about to change into one of the many people I secretly am, I always look left and right first.
 That show taught me a lot.

 Obvious, but true.
-The richest sources of magnesium include:
+The richest sources of the mineral include: